andrewmegaris/socketcan_radar/readme.md

 #### config_socketcan()
 Internal function called by 'init()'.
 This will configure, and bind the socket for CAN communication.
 Returns true if successful.

-# Build and run examples
+# Build and Run Examples:
 Example applications will be compiled with the 'make' command.
 Executables will be placed in the 'bin' folder.